sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 #. **Advanced Editor** link: Opens the problem in the :ref:`advanced
    editor<Advanced Editor>`, which shows the OLX markup for the problem.

-#. **Question Mark** icon: Opens a list of formatting hints.
+#. **Toggle Cheatsheet**: Opens a list of formatting hints.

 #. **Question or Prompt**: Identifies the question that learners need
    to answer.
 The toolbar does not have an option that provides this formatting, so you add two pairs of inward-pointing angle brackets (``>>
    <<``) around the question text.
 For example, ``>>Is this the question?<<``.

    * You must identify a question or prompt in every problem component.
-If you do not, the component adds, "Formatting error: You must explicitly specify the question text" for you.
+In problems that include :ref:`multiple questions<Multiple Problems in One Component>`, each one must be identified.

    * The :ref:`Student_Answer_Distribution` report uses the text with this formatting to identify each problem.